Boger Reformed Church

 In accordance with the teachings of Jesus, we recognize two Sacraments: Baptism and The Lord's Supper or Holy Communion.

 Our congregation was organized by the Rev. W.W.
 Rowe in 1905 with 17 members as a member of the North Carolina Classis of the Reformed Church in the U.S. (German Reformed).
-The land on which the church sits was donated by Caroline Boger a descendant of the Rev. George Boger who owned the property before her.
 In 1934 the R.C.U.S merged with the Evangelical Church and we became Boger Evangelical and Reformed church.
 Then in 1957 another denominational merger took place and our name was changed to Boger United Church of Christ.
-Owing to the many unbiblical teachings and practices of the U.C.C., Boger Church officially withdrew from that denomination in 2013 restoring the church's original name as a result.
+In 2013 Boger Church officially withdrew from the United Church of Christ restoring the church's original name as a result, Boger Reformed Church.